 The College of Registered Psychiatric Nurses of Manitoba (CRPNM) is pleased to release an updated practice direction titled Assignment and Delegation to Unregulated Care Providers.
 This Practice Direction was created in collaboration with the College of Licensed Practical Nurses of Manitoba (CLPNM) and the College of Registered Nurses of Manitoba (CRNM).
 The practice expectations outlined in this practice direction are consistent with the practice directions of the same title published by the other two nursing Colleges.

+The CRPNM has updated the previous practice direction on Professional Boundaries in Psychiatric Nursing to add a section on sexual boundary violations.
 The core of psychiatric nursing practice is the therapeutic relationship between the client and the RPN.
-Establishing and maintaining this professional relationship is the responsibility of the RPN, not of the client, and every act or behaviour of the RPN must benefit the client (CRPNM, 1999).
+Establishing and maintaining this professional relationship is the responsibility of the RPN, not of the client, and every act or behaviour of the RPN must benefit the client (CRPNM, 1999).”

 Download the Practice Direction: Professional Boundaries in Psychiatric Nursing